Lindows 4.0 (2003)

 And then we find what seems to be a rather personal touch, a letter from Jack Donaldson, an assistant coordinator:

 There's Mozilla renamed to “Lindows Internet Suite”:

 One relic from the past that many people may not even remember: it was Macromedia Flash Player back then, not yet Adobe Flash Player.

 Other than that, there's not much software to talk about.
 Out of the box, without working Click'n'Run it doesn't make a complete working environment.
 Wine isn't installed by default and there's no out of the box integration with Windows binaries, though I think they might have done it in later versions.
-But, I guess we have see enough.
-As we shutdown the machine, we see a custom splash again:
+But, I guess we have seen enough.
+As we shutdown the machine, we see a custom splash screen again: